-A to Z topics.
+A to Z all health topics.
 MedlinePlus is a service of the US National Library of Medicine and the National Institutes of Health.
 Directs consumers to information that helps answer health questions; MedlinePlus also has extensive information about drugs, an illustrated medical encyclopedia, interactive patient tutorials, and latest health news.
 Information is consumer-friendly, and site navigation is extremely easy.
 Ad-free.
-Our tax dollars are being put to good use at this site
+Our tax dollars are being put to good use at this site.

 CDC site in Spanish, Espanol

-healthfinder® is an award-winning free guide to reliable consumer health information, developed by the Department of Health and Human Services and other federal agencies.
+healthfinder® is an award-winning free guide to reliable consumer health information, sponsored by the National Health Information Center.
+Select Health Topics.
 This site links to carefully selected information and Web sites from health-related government agencies, not-for-profit organizations and universities.
 It is ad-free and has both English and Spanish content.
-Healthfinder.gov won the 2013 ClearMark AwardExternal for best plain language Public Sector website and has been selected as one of the Medical Library Association’s Top Health Websites.
-Offered through the Office of Disease Prevention and Health Promotion
+Healthfinder.gov won the 2013 ClearMark Award External for best plain language Public Sector website and has been selected as one of the Medical Library Association’s Top Health Websites.
+Service was developed by the Department of Health and Human Services and other federal agencies.
+It is offered through the Office of Disease Prevention and Health Promotion (ODPHP).
+Updated December 2022.

-MedlinePlus A to Z glossary in Spanish
+Todos los temas (all topics) from MedlinePlus.
+A to Z glossary in Spanish

 The home edition Merck Manual is a consumer favorite.
 Search Index is easy to use.
 Medical information describes symptoms, covers diagnostic tests, common treatments, and generally what to expect for a variety of conditions and diseases.
 Updates on Covid and the Omicron variant in 2022.